Powerdynamo brings new ignition & light

 (to the ignition lock)

-Pull all the cables out of the motor case, but don't cut off any cable (but the black cable from pin 30 to the battery).
+Pull all the cables out of the engine casing, but do not cut off any cables yet (except the black cable from pin 30 to the battery).

-Loose the mounting screw that holds the rotor on the crank shaft.
-Eventually you have to select the first gear, so you have stability.
+Unscrew the mounting screw that holds the armature on the crank shaft.
+It helps to engage the first gear, so you have stability.

-Circuit breaker and centrifugal advance unit on the cam shaft will be not used.
-You can remove these parts or leave them there.
+Circuit breaker and centrifugal advance unit on the cam shaft will be not used any more.
+You may remove these parts or leave them there.
 Please clamp-off only the ignition coil cable.

-Take a look at the new stator unit.
-You will find there on the ground plate (near by the thick black coil) a little red marking.
-(It's in the picture additional red encircled.)
+Have a look at the new stator unit.
+You will find there on the base plate a little red marking.
+(In the picture here encircled red.)

 This is an ignition marking.

-Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
-(It's in the picture additional marked in white.)
+Have a look at the new rotor (flywheel).
+You will find on its circumference a small llasered on (older rotor pressed in) line.
+(Here amplified in white.)

 This is a ignition marking too.

-They have to align at the TDC (not at point of ignition).
+They have to align at TDC (not at point of ignition).

 Lead the stator harness from the inside through the cable hole at the motor.

 Take care!
-Don't damage the stator, it is hanging loose at this moment.
+Don't damage the stator, it is hanging loosely at this moment.

-Then push the stator unit to the bottom of the generator.
-Take care that the mount hole of the case aligns with the borings of the stator unit.
+Then set the stator unit into the engine.
+Take care that the fixing holes of the case align with the holes of the stator unit.
 Screw it down with the 3 screws M6x20.

-Pull the enclosed grommet over the cable and push it until the case (a drop of oil will help).
+Pull the enclosed grommet over the cable and push it into the engine opeing (a drop of oil will help).

-Remove the spark plugs.
-Place the rotor loosely onto the crank and check that it may move freely above the statorbase.
+Remove the spark plug Place the rotor loosely onto the crank and check that it may move freely above the statorbase.

 Bring the piston in TDC position.
 Put the new rotor handtight on the crank shaft for turning the shaft.

-In that position fasten the rotor carefully with the M8x30 nut.
+In that position fasten the rotor carefully with the screw M8x30.
 Please don't forget to use the washer.
-Don't change the crank shaft or the rotor.
-Screw the spark plugs back in the cylinder.
+Screw the spark plug back in the cylinder.

 Now you have adjusted the ignition on standard value.
-Theoretical you can adjust that in any position, you have only to turn the rotor (without changing the crank shaft position).
+Theoretical you can adjust that to any position, you have only to turn the rotor (without changing the crank shaft position).

 • turning the rotor clockwise - brings an earlier ignition